-As we come to the end of the turkey and dressing, and your visiting family pack up (to your regret and relief), it may occur to you that it is odd that we only devote one day a year for giving thanks.
+Thanksgiving is over, and as we come to the end of the turkey and dressing, and your visiting family packs up (to your regret and relief), it may occur to you that it is odd that we only devote one day a year to giving thanks.
 Think about how out of proportion this is to the total number of days of celebrating patriotism (4th of July), or remembering the fallen (Memorial Day), or celebrating the rights of the working class (Labor Day), or wearing masks of dead people (Halloween), or celebrating events in our spiritual traditions (Christmas and Easter).

 I find it interesting that many of those days circle around the idea of birth and death, but little around appreciating and extending life, and making it better.

 So, if we have just one national day a year dedicated to being thankful, perhaps we need to practice more of it privately.
-There are several reasons to want to do this – first, it makes you happier and live longer.
+There are several reasons to want to do this – first, it can make you happier and live longer.
 Second, it makes others happier and live longer.
-And third, it lowers healthcare bills for your family and for taxpayers.
+And third, it lowers health care bills for your family and for taxpayers.

-And it is simple: You just keep a daily Gratitude Journal in which you write that day’s events that you are grateful for, and all sorts of scientifically documented good things happen.
+And it is simple: you just keep a daily Gratitude Journal in which you write the day’s events that you are grateful for, and all sorts of scientifically documented good things happen.

-One of the key underpinnings of this technique is that in order to write down what you have gratitude for, you have to do two things: You must name it, and you must recognize its source.
+One of the key underpinnings of this technique is that in order to write down what you have gratitude for, you have to do two things: you must name it, and you must recognize its source.
 It could be for the wonderful weather which you attribute to God.
-Or it could be for that nice thank-you note you got from your son-in-law.
+Or it could be for that nice thank you note you got from your son-in-law.
 By acknowledging the source, you remind yourself of your relationships and their benefits.
-And this leads to being more mindful of them, and making investments in them, which in turn leads to others increase in gratitude, and will come back to you in other gestures.
+And this leads to being more mindful of them, and making investments in them, which in turn leads to others’ increase in gratitude.
+And this will come back to you in other gestures.

-For many years the psychologists and others theorized that each person had a natural set point for their personal happiness – that some folks were born happier than others, and that the dour liked leading their life with a frown – that they were happiest being unhappy!
+For many years the psychologists and others theorized that each person had a natural set point for their personal happiness – that some folks were born happier than others, and that the dour enjoyed leading their life with a frown – that they were happiest being unhappy!
 More recent research shows this not accurate.
-In fact, it is now known that everyone benefits from specific techniques to become happier, and among the main beneficiaries are the sourpuss’s.
-Prominent researcher in this field Dr. Lyubomirsky and her co-author Dr. Sheldon found that that up to 40 percent of our happiness might result from actions we choose to do to make ourselves happier.
+In fact, it is now known that everyone benefits from specific techniques to become happier, and among the main beneficiaries are the sourpusses.
+Prominent researcher in this field, Dr. Lyubomirsky, and her co-author, Dr. Sheldon, found that up to 40 percent of our happiness might result from actions we choose to make ourselves happier.
 In other words, you can reset your happiness thermometer yourself.

 Lest anyone think this is just a “woo woo” feel good idea, the research shows that this technique has positive impacts even for people under the care of a doctor for mild depression.
 One study done at York University in Canada found that people who kept a daily log of what they were grateful for had less depression, and were more satisfied with their life.
 And this impact seemed to be bigger for those people who were most self-critical.

 We are living in troubled times, and some of the solutions seem complicated and difficult to get others to agree to undertake.
-In this case, we can be thankful that one tool exists we can pick up all by ourselves, and benefit both ourselves and others.
+But in this case, we can be thankful that a tool exists which we can pick up all by ourselves, and benefit both ourselves and others.